goerigk/RObook-companion/index.md

 ## Lecture notes

-Below, we make LaTeX sources available for a potential one-semester course based on our book.
+Below, we make LaTeX sources available for a potential Master's level, one-semester course based on our book.
 Each lecture represents a 90-minute session.
-Please feel free to use and adapt for your own needs.
+Please feel free to use and adapt to your own needs.

 * all lecture note sources
 * [Lecture 1](/notes/01.zip)